 From clanging market stalls to the swishiest white tablecloth affair, you’ll find variations on the same, mouth-watering fare, that will remind you of something that you can’t quite put your finger on.
 But though it bears similarities to, and was probably by, other cuisines, there are some elements that make Quito dining truly unique.

-This creamy potato soup, garnished with a chunk of avocado and a fistful of cheese, induces tears of nostalgia in any Ecuadorian who spent time in the highlands in their youth.
-Its comforting warmth is perfect for chilly Andean nights.
+- Locro – This creamy potato soup, garnished with a chunk of avocado and a fistful of cheese, induces tears of nostalgia in any Ecuadorian who spent time in the highlands in their youth.
+Consider it a type of comfort food.